01 Nov REWILDING

 A trophic cascade occurs when a predator is taken out of the system, resulting in a ripple effect that cascades from the top to the bottom within the entire ecosystem.
 We have had trophic cascades occur as native predators such as the Tasmanian tiger, the Tasmanian devil and even the Dingo were removed or impacted by disease or habitat loss.
 A species can be functionally or ecologically extinct when several remain but can no longer interact within the ecosystem.

 “The goal of rewilding is not to restore a painting that then needs curating, it is about restoring a system that can come to look after itself.” – Wouter Helmer, Head of Rewilding, Europe

-Aussie Ark supports this sentiment, the Ark’s concept recognises that ecosystems are complex and require a full assemblage of the fauna to function properly.
-By returning our native mammals to the landscape, Aussie Ark will provide a valuable research tool for better understanding of the vital and complex interactions between our ecosystem engineers (the bettongs, bandicoots and potoroos) and our ecosystem regulators (our quolls and devils).
+Aussie Ark supports this sentiment.
+The Ark’s concept recognises that ecosystems are complex and require a full assemblage of the fauna to function properly.
+By returning our native mammals to the landscape, Aussie Ark will provide a valuable research tool for better understanding of the vital and complex interactions between our ecosystem engineers (bettongs, bandicoots and potoroos) and our ecosystem regulators (quolls and devils).

 Rewilding is the process of restoring wilderness.
 There are 3 independent features that characterize rewilding:

 - Large, protected reserves;

 Rewilding is the restoration and protection of natural processes and wilderness areas, providing connectivity between such areas, and protecting or reintroducing apex predators and keystone species to bring back ecological dynamics and let nature take its course.
 There have been some great success stories where the reintroduction of native species has restored the once-ailing ecosystems in Europe and North America.

 Ecosystems are composed of living organisms in habitats that connect and depend on each other.
 If any component is taken out of the food chain or becomes unbalanced, it has negative consequences for the entire ecosystem.